IntuitDeveloper/SampleApp-CRUD-PHP/README.md

 2. Check and update latest PHP SDK version in composer.json file
 3. Run `composer install` from project folder location in Terminal
 4. If you updated composer.json, run `composer update`
-5. Update OAuth 2 tokens, Client ID, Client Secret, Company ID in each PHP file
+5. Update OAuth 2 tokens, Client ID, Client Secret, Company ID, location of log file in each PHP file

 ## Running the code